pytorch/torchtune/docs/source/examples/finetune_llm.rst

     enable_activation_checkpointing: True
     resume_from_checkpoint: False

-To run the recipe without any changes on a 4 GPUs, launch a training run using TuneCLI:
+To run the recipe without any changes on 4 GPUs, launch a training run using TuneCLI:

 .. code-block:: bash